Baked Ham and Colby Sandwiches

 - 16 thin slices deli ham (about 1 pound)

 - 1-1/2 cups shredded part-skim mozzarella cheese

-- Replace roll tops.
+- Replace bun tops.
 Brush with remaining butter mixture.
-Bake, uncovered, at 350° for 10-15 minutes or until cheese is melted.
+Bake, uncovered, at 350° until cheese is melted, 10-15 minutes.

 Nutrition Facts1 sandwich: 504 calories, 32g fat (18g saturated fat), 102mg cholesterol, 1444mg sodium, 27g carbohydrate (5g sugars, 1g fiber), 27g protein.

 We loved these sandwiches!
 They were easy to put together and delicious.
 I used sweet Hawaiian style slider buns instead of regular burger buns and substituted fresh minced onion for the dried version.
 I also used fresh minced parsley instead of poppy seeds since that's what I had on hand.
 These sandwiches could easily be doubled to feed a crowd.
 Great for parties and gatherings.
 We loved the sweet buttery sauce on top.
 A keeper!